Toorak railway station: History

-A city-bound Comeng train arriving at Platform 1, July 2022.
+A city-bound Comeng train arriving at Platform 1 in July 2022.
 This platform was constructed as part of level crossing removal works in 1914.

 Toorak railway station was opened on 7 May 1879, with the station consisting of a single platform and track for commuter and freight service.
 Like the adjacent suburb itself, the station was named after Toorak House, built by merchant James Jackson in 1849.
 The name is believed to be an Indigenous word meaning 'reedy swamp' or 'black crow'.
 The first station buildings were opened on the site between 1881 and 1883 to coincide with the duplication of track between the city and Oakleigh.
 The current station was constructed in 1914 to provide improved and additional facilities to what had become an increasingly busy and important location on the train network.
 The station rebuild was part of level crossing removal works that removed all level crossings, rebuilt all stations, and quadruplicated the corridor between South Yarra and Caulfield by 1914.
 Later in 1922, the line was electrified using 1500 V DC overhead wires with three position signalling also introduced.

 In 1976, debate regarding the name of the station occurred as the station is located in the nearby suburb of Armadale.
 Suggestions were made about renaming the station, including naming the station after Albert Jacka, Australia's first recipient of the Victoria Cross, who was mayor of the former St Kilda Council.
 These calls never eventuated, with Toorak station retaining its name with little conversation regarding its naming taking place since.

 The station has mostly stayed the same since 1914, with only minor upgrades taking place.
 In 1972, the island platform (Platforms 2 and 3) was extended at both ends.
 In 1977, a former goods siding and associated point work were permanently closed before being removed due to limited use.
 In 1993, major re-signalling works occurred between South Yarra and Toorak stations, with similar works occurring between Toorak and Caulfield stations in that same year.
 The station underwent minor upgrades with the installation of two new shelters on Platform 1 in the 2010s.
 In 2021, resignalling works occurred to upgrade the corridor to high capacity signalling as part of the Metro Tunnel project.

 In the mid-2010s, rezoning by Stonnington Council allowed for higher density development next to Toorak station.
 This allowed for the construction of 446 apartments and 18 townhouses across numerous towers by developer Lendlease.
 These towers have contributed to an increase in patronage and added density on an otherwise under-utilised site.